netidx/netidx-book/src/browser_scripting.md

 all(Expr, ..., Expr)
 ```

-All produces an if the current values of all it's arguments are equal.
+All produces the value of it's first argument if the values of all
+it's arguments are equal.

 ```
 all(11, load("/volume"))